Naderalhaffar/GlasgowSupportBot/timelog.md

 ### 16 Jan 2024

 * *5 hours* Expanded on the dissertation introduction.
-* *2 hours* Developed Chroma vectorized database logic in backend.
+* *2 hours* Developed Chroma vectorized database logic in the backend.

 ### 18 Jan 2024